Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 keep stripes looking the same over multiple washes

-This isn’t just a nice‑to‑have.
-For B2B buyers and brands, it’s a quality signal.
+This isn’t just a nice-to-have.
+For B2B buyers and brands, it’s a quality signal — especially when a striped polo becomes a repeat-order staple.

-Piece‑dyed fabrics follow a different path: the fabric is constructed first, then dipped into a dye bath.
+Piece-dyed fabric follows a different path: the fabric is constructed first, then dyed (often by dipping it into a dye bath).

 But because dyeing happens after construction, the color: